Adversarial Bandits against Arbitrary Strategies: Algorithms and Regret Analysis

-To handle this problem, we suggest to use OMD based on the master-base framework \citep{agarwal2017corralling,pacchiano2020model,luo2022corralling}.
-In the framework, at each time, a master algorithm selects a base and the selected base selects an arm.
-For the unknown switch value $S$, we suggest tuning each base algorithm using a candidate of $S$ as follows.
+In the master-base framework, a master algorithm selects one among several base algorithms at each round, and the selected base then chooses an arm to play.
+Since the true switch parameter $S$ is not known in advance, we instantiate each base algorithm with a different candidate value of $S$ from a predefined set.

-Let $\mathcal{H}$ represent the set of candidates of the switch parameter $S\in[T-1]$ for the bases such that: Then, each base adopts one of the candidate parameters in $\mathcal{H}$ for tuning its learning rate.
-For simplicity, let $H=|\mathcal{H}|$ such that $H=O(\log(T))$ and let base $h$ represent the base having the candidate parameter $h\in \mathcal{H}$ if there is no confusion.
-Also, let $h^\dagger$ be the largest value $h\le S$ among $h \in \mathcal{H}$, which indicates the near-optimal parameter for $S$.
-Then we can observe that